Hammad1007/Cat-Lovers/Testing.md

 npx cypress open
 ```

 Great, now we are ready to begin with our E2E Testing.
+Navigate to your IDE and open the folder cypress which has been installed freshly after running the above commands.
+In your folder, go to the subfolder e2e and inside this folder, create a new 'cy.js' file to start writing your E2E tests for your website.
+You can refer to the file which I have created for any issues.

 #### Important keywords in Cypress

-There is a big list of commands and keywords which are currently being used in cypress.
-You can have a look at them on the following website: https://www.cypress.io/
+There are a variety of commands and keywords which are used in cypress.
+You can have a look at them here: [Cypress Commands](https://docs.cypress.io/api/table-of-contents)

 However, I will be mentioning a few basic and most commonly used commands and keywords in cypress for you all to get started.